Robert Ginzler: Broadway partnerships

 In New York he picked up some gigs with Benny Goodman and then became the pit trombonist on the Rodgers and Hart 1942 hit By Jupiter under maestro Johnny Green, who was succeeded as conductor by Harry Levant and then—on 29 March 1943—Ginzler.
 In May-June 1944 he led the post-Broadway tour production of Cole Porter's Let's Face it in Washington, DC.

 Thereafter until the 1950s Ginzler split his time between pit work and ghosting arrangements mainly for Walker and other composers (e.g. Irving Berlin’s Miss Liberty).
 Ginzler was a fast worker sometimes orchestrating as much as two-fifths of popular scores such as The Music Man and Wonderful Town.
 He specialized in jazzy dance numbers for the up-and-coming Bob Fosse, notably "Steam Heat" and "Whatever Lola Wants," both penned by the composing team of Adler and Ross.
 Occasionally Ginzler might receive assistant credits at the back of the Playbills for these shows.

-In 1948 Ginzler was invited by Sid Ramin to arrange for TV on the phenomenally-successful The Milton Berle Show, where the two found steady, lucrative work under the musical direction of Alan Roth and Victor Young until June 1956.
-This was the foundation of a long-standing productive and artistic partnership between the two orchestrators.
+In 1948 Ginzler was invited by Sid Ramin to arrange for TV on The Milton Berle Show, where the two found steady work under the musical direction of Alan Roth and Victor Young until June 1956.
+This was the foundation of a productive, long-standing artistic partnership between the two orchestrators.
 Ginzler's first lead orchestrator credit was for 1958's Oh, Captain! featuring Tony Randall in a famous extended dance sequence with the ballerina Alexandra Danilova.

 When Ramin moved to the record label RCA Victor he brought in Ginzler to help him reorchestrate the album version of Jule Styne's Say, Darling performed by David Wayne and Robert Morse.
 Apparently, Styne was so impressed by their work that he picked them for his orchestrator team on his next show Gypsy: A Musical Fable with lyricist Stephen Sondheim and a book by Arthur Laurents.
 The partnership continued with Ginzler finally gaining first billing on Wildcat where Lucille Ball in her only Broadway show introduced the marching-band staple "Hey Look Me Over" in the 1960 season.
 That same year, away from Broadway, Ginzler became musical director of the NYC advertising-jingle house Madison Avenue Sounds.